sebs-scholarship/Blog/_drafts/2020-06-24-2020-summer-recommendations.md

 **Monday Morning Podcast**- funny if you like his kind of humor, but also not for the faint of heart

 **A Conversation With...**
-&nbsp

 ## Shows

 **Buzzfeed Unsolved** (YouTube)- good true crime supernatural exploration

 **Avatar The Last Airbender** (Netflix)- the best cartoon of all time
-&nbsp

 ## Books

 **Deep Medicine** by Eric Topol- fascinating look into AI and healthcare

 **the Fuel & the Flame** by Steve Shadrach & Paul Worcester- super helpful and practical if you want to go into college with a Biblical perspective
-&nbsp

 What are some of your favorites?